cegan09/WLED-Weather-Lamp/README.md

 ![image](https://github.com/cegan09/WLED-Weather-Lamp/blob/master/pictures/local%20station.PNG)

 2. Now you need the grid points for your local forecast from weather.gov.
 This takes two steps.
 First find the latitude and longitude for the area you want the forecast of.
 Go to maps.google.com and navigate to your location.
 Click once on the location you're interested in and a small popup at the bottom of the window will show the latitude and longitude of that point.
+Record the Lat/long as you will need it in several locations.

 ![image](https://github.com/cegan09/WLED-Weather-Lamp/blob/master/pictures/lat%20long.PNG)